ikmartin/ikmartin.github.io/pages/blog/goals2023/index.md

 +++
-title = "New Year Update"
-hascode = true
-description = "A post nailing down my goals for 2023" tags = ["nonmath, update"] date = "2022-12-28"
+title = "Goals for the New Year" hascode = true description = "A post nailing down my goals for 2023" tags = ["nonmath, update"] date = "2022-12-28"
 +++

-# Goals for Spring (and maybe Summer) of 2023
+# Goals for Spring and Summer of 2023

 \toc